b166ar/Mac-Mini-Killer/README.md

 Don't copy kext with Finder, use terminal:

+1. Navigate to downloaded Kexts for L/E folder in Terminal;
+2. Run command to copy kexts from to L/E;

-`sudo cp -R KextToInstall.kext /Library/Extensions`
+`sudo cp -R *.kext /Library/Extensions`

-and then:
+2. Update kext cache:

 `sudo kextcache -i /`